geirfp/aktivitetsdata-go/README.md

 How to contribute...

 ## Profile
-A vocabulary - based on the the [ADL Vocabulary](http://xapi.vocab.pub/datasets/adl/) - is being developed by the Standards Norway Committee for Learning Technology ([SN/K 186](http://www.standard.no/fagomrader/ikt/laringsteknologi/)).
+A vocabulary - based on the the [ADL Vocabulary](http://xapi.vocab.pub/datasets/adl/) - is being developed by Standards Norway Committee for Learning Technology ([SN/K 186](http://www.standard.no/fagomrader/ikt/laringsteknologi/)).
 Common Structures gives guidance on the way statements following the profile may be structured, including the use of extensions.

 * [Vocabulary](vocabulary.md)
 * [Common Structures](common_structures.md)